panubo/docker-rundeck/README.md

 # Rundeck

-The docker image contains [Rundeck](http://rundeck.org/) and [Ansible](https://www.ansible.com/).
+The Docker image contains [Rundeck](http://rundeck.org/) and [Ansible](https://www.ansible.com/).
 The image configures Rundeck to use Pam authentication so we can use secure password hashes (SHA512 CRYPT) that aren't supported by JAAS (OBF, MD5 and CRYPT).

 ## Config